How to Wear Merlot (aka Burgundy) in Your Wardrobe

 Named after the signature grapes, it’s easy to categorize this color in the purple family.
 But in fact, merlot is a mix of very dark blue and purple.
-The word comes from merle: French for blackbird (an avian species which is more midnight than truly black).
+The word comes from merle: French for blackbird, an avian species which is more midnight than truly black.

-How to wear
+How to wear merlot

 We love it in sports coats, chinos, tailored suiting (separates or together!) and of course in details like piping and prints.
-Bonus: Because the tonal mix contained in this hue, it actually looks amazing on all skin types.
-So what are you waiting for?
-Start shopping!
+Bonus: Because of the tonal mix in the hue, it actually looks amazing on all skin types.

-As always, that depends on where you’re off to.
+SG Says: As always, that depends on where you’re off to.
 For daytime, bring this color in by pairing it with a bright blood orange polo on top, or with evergreen shorts with a lightweight cotton merlot button up.

 For evening, consider swapping out your suit accessories for a tie and pocket square in this shade, which will look especially amazing with navy.
 Grey is always a combo option as well: slate or sharkskin will do just fine.